sensedeep/dynamodb-onetable/README.md

 The `params.where` clause may be used to augment the filter expression.
 This will define a FilterExpression and the ExpressionAttributeNames and ExpressionAttributeValues.
 See [Where Clause](#where-clauses) for more details.

+If the `params.follow` is set to true, each item will be re-fetched using the returned results.
+This is useful for KEYS_ONLY secondary indexes where OneTable will use the retrieved keys to fetch all the attributes of the entire item using the primary index.
+This incurs an additional request for each item, but for very large data sets, it enables the transparent use of a KEYS_ONLY secondary index which reduces the size of the database.

 <a name="model-get"></a>
 #### async get(properties, params = {})